apache/incubator-kie-kogito-apps/management-console/README.md

 ### Starting Kogito Management Console in dev mode

-Start the management console at port 8380, (the keycloak client 'kogito-quarkus-console' is configured to use that port ) and enabling auth:
+Start the management console at port 8380, (the keycloak client 'kogito-console-quarkus' is configured to use that port ) and enabling auth:

 ```